A Place in the Sun, Chapters 6 to 10

 The Town Council was a row of skeptical faces—men and women who had seen “investors” come and go, most of them chasing the 1 Euro house dream without a second thought for the people living in them.
 Mayor Giuseppe Catania sat at the center, his expression a polite but guarded mask.

 “So,” the Mayor began in Italian, his voice echoing in the chamber.
-“You want thirty hectares of communal land for a… ‘Social Cooperative’?
+“You want three hectares of communal land to model a… ‘Social Cooperative’?
 My scouts tell me you are from Karachi.
 Why Mussomeli?
 Why now?”

 The Technological Surprise